Doctors Note Logo

 Understanding Allergic to Almonds Signs: What the Science and Doctors Say

-Almond allergy results from an IgE mediated immune response to almond proteins and can cause symptoms that range from mild oral itchiness, skin rashes, or stomach upset to life threatening anaphylaxis.
+Almond allergy is an IgE-mediated immune response to almond proteins, triggering symptoms that range from mild oral itching, skin rashes, or stomach upset to life-threatening anaphylaxis.

 answer background